0000's The 6th Century BCE 500s BC

 527 Hippias and Hipparchus (sons of Peisistratus) rule Athens as tyrants till 514

-525 Cambyses, son of Cyrus, conquers Egypt.
+525 Cambyses II, son of Cyrus, conquers Egypt.

 510s